hborawski/UCI-Workshop-Starter/README.md

 Now when you visit your webpage, you should see the message `Hello from props`

-## Building our Dog guessing site
+## Building our Dog Quiz site

 Now that you know how to make React components, we can use `Main.jsx` as a container to hold various components and interact with the API.

 ### DogImage.jsx

-We want to have a component to display the image of the dog, while we could just use an `img` tag, we would like to show some loading text while transitioning between dogs without putting too much conditional logic in `Main.jsx`.
-Let's start by getting an image to load:
+We want to create a component that displays the image of a dog.
+While we could just use an `img` tag, we would like to show some loading text during transitions between dogs without putting too much conditional logic in `Main.jsx`.

+Let's start by creating a file `DogImage.jsx` under `src` and getting an image to load:

 ```jsx
 // DogImage.jsx